 For further discussion

+Proposal 11: RAN2 chooses one of the following options for SPR configuration

+Percentage is used for T312/T310/T304 thresholds configuration for SPR.
+(3/4)

+A binary flag is used for T310/T312 based trigger, and percentage is used for T304 threshold (1/4)

-Proposal 11: Percentage is used for T312/T310/T304 thresholds configuration for SPR.
-(3/3)
+Percentage is used for T312/T310/T304 thresholds configuration for SPR.
+(3/4)

 Another key issue relevant to triggering condition is on which nodes determines the corresponding triggers values and gives the configuration to UE.
 High level agreements were made last meeting as below: